engineyard/engineyard-serverside/README.md

 If `precompile_assets` is not set, asset compilation will be detected and failures may be ignored.
 Set `precompile_assets` to true or false to ensure proper behavior.

 When precopmile_assets is true, `git diff` will be used to detect changes to the path names specified in `asset_dependencies` since the revision of the last successful release.
+If `precompile\_assets` is true, be sure to git ignore `public/assets` to avoid conflicts.

 When `precompile_unchanged_assets` is true, assets will always be compiled and the `git diff` detection will not run.

 #### Strategies